google/node-sec-roadmap/chapter-2/synthetic-modules.md

     ...`;
 ```

-This code snippet uses a tagged template literal
-([docs][tagged template literal]) to allow Pug template code to appear
+This code snippet uses a [tagged template literal][] to allow Pug
-inline in a JavaScript file.
+template code to appear inline in a JavaScript file.

 Rather than loading a `.pug` file, we have declared it in JavaScript.